 If your hearing aids seem too loud, even after the rehabilitation period, then go back to your hearing professional to get them readjusted.
 It could be dangerous to use the device programmed to amplify frequencies you can already hear well.
 If the hearing device of children with hearing loss is too loud, then they may not know enough to speak up for themselves.
 For this, keep a close eye on the way children interact with hearing devices so as to be sure if they need reprogramming or not.

-There are situations when improperly-fit hearing aids can be dangerous to the hearing ability.
+There are situations when improperly-fit hearing aids can be dangerous to hearing ability.
 If they’re programmed to be louder than required for a specific hearing loss, then there can be noise damage due to the sound levels.
 It is often in hearing aids bought online.
 Online retailers make adjustments based on that information you send in the form of your audiogram results.
-Though it is a great alternative an experienced professional programming in person can’t be substituted.
+Though it is a great alternative to experienced professional programming in person can’t be substituted.

 It’s a point to remember that personal sound amplifiers (PSAPs found in drug stores or magazine advertisement) are not meant to help with hearing loss.
 They are no substitute for hearing aids.
 Rather they are meant to help people with normal hearing hear very quiet noises better (i.e. a hunter listening for a deer).
 As compared to hearing aids these devices may pose a danger to your hearing as they are being too loud for your needs.